willowtreeapps/react-native-template/README.md

 # Hello World React Native app

+This is an Opinionated React Native template with sensible defaults.

+The template was originally developed at [WillowTree](https://github.com/willowtreeapps), and later open sourced.

-This is Telus Digital's recommended template to use when starting a new React Native app.
+It is designed to enforce a consistent developer experience for React Native teams of any size.

 > [!TIP]
 > Before cloning this repo, you should run through the React Native Environment Setup docs for both [iOS](https://reactnative.dev/docs/set-up-your-environment?os=macos&platform=ios) and [Android](https://reactnative.dev/docs/set-up-your-environment?os=macos&platform=android).